 Please describe the problem.

-does not report when git fetch
+git annex sync does not report when git fetch and git push fail due to

-'s error messages are printed, the exit
+network issues.
+While git fetch's error messages are printed, the exit

-status of git annex sync
+status of git annex sync will still be 0.

 Looking at the source code, this seems to be a deliberate design decision.
 The